-- 2) Record the number of completed months of pregnancy (P) for any pregnancies terminating in live births (B) and non-live births (T) - 3) Record the months of contraceptive use and nonuse. - 4) Record the reason for discontinuation of contraceptive use.
+- 1) Transfer the dates of live births from the pregnancy history to the calendar - 2) Record the number of completed months of pregnancy (P) for any pregnancies terminating in live births (B) and non-live births (T) - 3) Record the months of contraceptive use and nonuse. - 4) Record the reason for discontinuation of contraceptive use.